ARTICLE I. Name

 - Dues, rights and privileges.

-- The right to vote, to hold office and to serve as committee chairpersons shall be restricted to active individual members, institutional designees, student members and retired members.
+- The right to vote, to hold office and to serve as committee chairpersons shall be restricted to active members, institutional designees, student members and retired members.

 - All members shall receive the Corporation’s Newsletter as part of their membership.